ansys/pyaedt/README.rst

     Create a box, assign variables, and assign materials.

-    from pyaedt.HFSS import HFSS
+    from pyaedt.hfss import Hfss
-    with HFSS as hfss:
+    with Hfss as hfss:
          hfss.modeler.primitives.create_box([0, 0, 0], [10, "dim", 10],
                                             "mybox", "aluminum")